-- IG9 Based on the assessment in paragraph 9A(e)(e), paragraph 9A(d)(f) then requires an entity to disclose whether or not overall the material accounting policies applied and disclosed in the financial statements comply (that is there are no instances of non-compliance or non-assessment) (see Examples 1, 2 and 3 below) or do not comply (there are one or more instances of non-compliance) with all the recognition and measurement requirements in Australian Accounting Standards (except for requirements set out in AASB 10 or AASB 128) (see Examples 4, 5 and 6 below), or that an assessment has not been made (there are one or more instances of compliance / non-compliance not having been assessed) (see Examples 6 and 7 below). - IG10 Based on the AASB's research, some of the most frequent Some common examples of noncompliance with recognition and measurement requirements in Tier 1: Australian Accounting Standards include:

-- IG11 In relation to paragraph 9A(b)(d) of this Standard, information about the accounting for subsidiaries and investments in associates and joint ventures is fundamental for a user's understanding of the scope of the financial statements.
+- IG9 Based on the assessment in paragraph 9A(e)(e), paragraph 9A(d)(f) then requires an entity to disclose whether or not overall the material accounting policies applied and disclosed in the financial statements comply (that is there are no instances of non-compliance or non-assessment) (see Examples 1, 2 and 3 below) or do not comply (there are one or more instances of non-compliance) with all the recognition and measurement requirements in Australian Accounting Standards (except for requirements set out in AASB 10 or AASB 128) (see Examples 4, 5 and 6 below), or that an assessment has not been made (there are one or more instances of compliance / non-compliance not having been assessed) (see Examples 6 and 7 below). - IG10 Based on the AASB's research, some of the most frequent Some common examples of noncompliance with recognition and measurement requirements in Tier 1: Australian Accounting Standards include: - (a) . - IG11 In relation to paragraph 9A(b)(d) of this Standard, information about the accounting for subsidiaries and investments in associates and joint ventures is fundamental for a user's understanding of the scope of the financial statements.
 Some entities are required to determine their financial reporting requirements based on the application of recognition and measurement requirements in Australian Accounting Standards, including consolidation, for example a proprietary company subject to section 45A of the Corporations Act 2001 is required to determine whether it is a small or large proprietary company on a consolidated basis (ie the parent and the entities it controls (subsidiaries)) in accordance with the accounting standards even if the standards do not otherwise apply to some or all of the companies concerned.
 Other entities, typically lodging financial reports with the ACNC, make their assessments based on individual entity circumstances only.
 In instances where legislation does not require assessment on a consolidated basis, and an entity has not made an assessment of whether its interests in other entities are subsidiaries, associates or joint ventures, an entity shall make a statement that they have not been assessed (see Example 2 below). - IG12 Exemptions from consolidation of subsidiaries are provided in AASB 10, paragraphs 4(a) and Aus4.1 (as modified by paragraph Aus4.2), including when the entity is a wholly-owned subsidiary and its ultimate parent produces consolidated financial statements that are available for public use and comply with accounting standards.
-Directors Those charged with governance preparing special purpose financial statements might have other reasons for non-consolidation of some or all of an entity's subsidiaries, and paragraph 9A(b)(d) requires these reasons to be disclosed (see Example 3 below).
+Directors Those charged with governance preparing special purpose financial statements might have other reasons for non-consolidation of some or all of an entity's subsidiaries, and paragraph 9A(b)(d) requires these reasons to be disclosed (see Example 3 below). - A heading 'Illustrative Examples' is added above paragraph IG13, and the table in paragraph IG13 is amended as follows:

 Scenario/Example 1 2 3 4 5 6 7

-ACNC Trust deed ≁ ~ ~ ~ ~
+ACNC Trust deed ≁ ~ \checkmark ~ \checkmark

-Reporting Framework Corporations Act 2001 Other document ~ 1 ~
+Reporting Framework Corporations Act 2001 Other document ~ ~ ~

-а Yes \checkmark Not ~
+Cubaidianiaa Yes ~ Not ~

-Subsidiaries No assessed ~ ~ ~ √
+Subsidiaries No assessed ~ ~ ~ ~

-Yes ✓ n /a
+Scenario/Ex ample 1 2 3 4 5 6 7

+Yes \checkmark n/a n/a

-Consolidated No n/a n/a n/a n/a n/a
+Consolidated No n/a n/a n/a n/a

-Partially \checkmark
+Partially ~

-Associates / Joint Yes \checkmark Not ~
+Associates / Joint Yes ~ Not ~

-Ventures No assessed ~ ~ ~ ~
+Ventures No assessed ~ ~ ~ ✓

-Yes ✓
+Equity accounted Yes \checkmark

-Equity accounted No ~ n/a n/a n/a n/a
+No ~ n/a n/a n/a n/a

-Partially \checkmark
+Partially ~

-Material accounting policies comply with all recognition and Yes ~ ~ \checkmark
+Material accounting policies comply with Yes ~ ~ ~

+all recognition and measurement requirements No ~ ~ ~

+(except for AASB 10 or AASB 128) Not assessed ~ ~

+Financial statements overall comply with Yes \checkmark ~ ~

-measurement requirements No ~ ~ ~
+all recognition and measurement requirements No ~ ~ ~

+(except for AASB 10 or AASB 128) Not assessed ✓